FrankDMartinez/emma/design notes.md

 Each collection of Bayesian Regret statistics for a particular voting method in a particular election will consist of:

-* The method's Bayesian Regret for the particular election
+* The method's Bayesian Regret for the particular election, a floating point value
-* The method's Bayesian Regret per Voter for the particular election
+* The method's Bayesian Regret per Voter for the particular election, a floating point value

 Each collection of IBR statistics for a particular voting method in a particular election will consist of:

-* The IBR of Each Voter produced by the method for the particular election
+* The IBR of Each Voter produced by the method for the particular election, a collection floating point values
-* The arithmetic mean of the IBRs produced by the method for the particular election
+* The arithmetic mean of the IBRs produced by the method for the particular election, a floating point value
-* The standard deviation of the IBRs produced by the method for the particular election
+* The standard deviation of the IBRs produced by the method for the particular election, a flaoting point value
-* The fraction of Voters for Whom the particular voting method resulted in the least IBR for the particular election
+* The fraction of Voters for Whom the particular voting method resulted in the least IBR for the particular election, a floating point value

 Each voting method, separately from the representation with respect to a particular election, will be represented by an object indicating: